cs4241-19a/a4-creativecoding/README.md

 6. Create and submit a Pull Request to the original repo.
 Name the pull request using the following template: `a4-gitname-firstname-lastname`.

-## Zoo Adventure
+## Application Name: Zoo Adventure

 the hosting link e.g. http://a4-charlieroberts.glitch.me

-Zoo Adventure is a board game that people can play online.
-- Goal of the Application:
+Zoo Adventure is an online and interactive board game that a user can play online and on the go.
+The user is able to move the piece with their keyboard and also interact with the buttons and instructions provided.
+They can play this game on the go as a mess-free way to relax before bedtime.

+- Goal of the Application: The user has to navigate through the game by rolling a die, moving the red block piece to the correct tile, and the executing the movement for the tile they have landed on by pressing the button.
+They have to make it to the end of the path to the picnic basket before their bed time.
+Time button is provided so the user can keep track of the time while using the application without exiting it.

 - Challenges:
+   - I was originally
 - Linter:
    - I used ES Lint via Webstorm and it lined my starting and closing tags.